-The biologically normal sex ratio is about 105 boys per 100 girls at birth.
-Excess male mortality during childhood causes the sex ratio to steadily decline and reach gender balance around age twenty.
-As is well known by now, sex ratios have been substantially higher for a number of Asian countries - notably India and China [Miller, 1981, Das Gupta, 1987, Banister, 1987, Zeng et al., 1993, Tuljapurkar et al., 1995, Scharping, 2003, Ebenstein, forthcoming, Chung, 2007].
-In China, more than 120 boys were born per 100 girls in 2005 [Li, 2007], a sex ratio which implies a surplus of one million males in that single birth year alone.
-Sex ratios at birth have risen steadily since the early 1980s, resulting in an estimated 25 million more males than females under age 20 in 2005.
-Initially, Chinese officials claimed the sex ratios were driven by some unknown racial specificity of Chinese people, a position that has since given way to recognition of son biased preferences and practises [Scharping, 2003, p.288].
-For India, the 2001 census showed 108 boys per 100 girls in the 0-6 age group, up from 105.8 in the 1991 census.
-While all Indian states showed more boys than girls in this age group (which is indeed normal), Punjab topped the chart with a sex ratio of 125 boys per 100 girls, up from 114 in 1991.
+The last decades have seen male and rising sex ratios at birth in a number of Asian countries - notably India and China [Miller, 1981, Das Gupta, 1987, Banister, 1987, Zeng et al., 1993, Coale and Banister, 1994, Tuljapurkar et al., 1995, Scharping, 2003, Li, 2007, Chung, 2007].
+In China, more than 120 boys were born per 100 girls in 2005 [Li, 2007].
+Initial claims that the sex ratio was driven by some unknown racial specificity of Chinese people have given way to recognition that daughters are being deselected [Scharping, 2003, p.288].
+Sex ratios in India are not quite as stark, but show a steadily increasing trend.
+According to the 2001 census, there were 108 boys per 100 girls in the 0-6 age group, up from 105.8 in the 1991 census.

-These developments have prompted investigation into the underlying causes.
-Most of the focus has been on why parents would want sons rather than daughters.
-One strand of research emphasizes socio-economic and institutional factors.
-Absent ability to save or national pensions, the poor rely heavily on children for old age support.
-Agriculture and manual labor puts a premium on physical strength which together with patriarchal norms have meant that sons are particularly prized, e.g. Chung and Das Gupta [2007].
-In addition, in India, high and rising dowry payments are argued to place families with daughters at a disadvantage (although it is the rich rather than the poor states that discriminate the most against girls, the high sex ratios in Punjab being a case in point.)
-It has even been argued that families depend on males for physical protection [Oldenburg, 1992].
-Finally, for China, the one-child policy is widely believed to have contributed to elevated sex ratios, e.g., Hesketh et al. [2005], Ebenstein [forthcoming] for some recent contributions.
-These explanations are context specific and, key for our analysis, absent in Canada.
+High and rising sex ratios begs the question what causes parents to select sons.
+One strand of argument emphasizes socio-economic and institutional factors.
+Absent ability to save or national pensions, the poor rely heavily on children for old age support, a task that under patriarchal norms falls on sons [Chung and Das Gupta, 2007].
+In India, high and rising dowry payments are argued to place families with daughters at a disadvantage, and it has even been argued that families depend on males for physical protection [Oldenburg, 1992].